-If you’re a small business, optimizing local SEO is essential for your business website success.
+If you’re a small business, optimizing local SEO is essential for your website success.
 Unlike the national SEO rankings, local SEO prioritizes appearing on SERPs based on your location and the location of your target customers.
 When you optimize local SEO on your website, you drive more traffic to your site, which can lead to more customer leads, sales, and conversions.

 In order to build your brand reputation and increase your internet influence, you should understand the basics of optimal SEO.
 By shifting your focus and marketing efforts to a more local approach, you stand out from the national searches and have an advantage over bigger brands.
 Without this local SEO approach, it’s possible your business is missing out on significant traffic and business.
-So, here are six tips for making your local SEO successful.
+So, here are six tips for making your local SEO success.

 Six Ways to Optimize Local SEO